aniketverma11/aniketverma11/README.md

 # 💫 About Me:
-With a passion for turning ideas into reality, I am an experienced Python/Django developer specializing in mature API and flexible database designs As a current Software Engineer at Benthon Labs, I use Django Templates , Django Rest, and Serverless Framework are used for simple GCP integration .
+With a passion for turning ideas into reality, I am an experienced Python/Django developer specializing in mature API and flexible database designs As a current Backend Engineer at Shyft, I use Django Templates , Django Rest, and Serverless Framework are used for simple GCP integration .
 In previous roles, such as Software Developer Engineer at CreateBytes and Blockchain Developer at Rapid Innovation, I supported sophisticated Machine Learning and AI products.<br>

 My project portfolio includes Ginee AI, AI Marketing SaaS Software, and Zeplyn.ai, which extends the Zoom app and leads visualization platforms.
 I have also played a key role in the development of the Video Analytics Platform, YugYog, and ML-based microservices using FastAPI in CB-Vision.<br>